FFMG/neural-network/README.md

 * dropout[={}]: you can set a dropout rate for one or more of your hidden layers.
 * clip_threshold[=1.0]: if the gradient goes outside this value then it is clipped.
 * enable_bptt[=true]: Enable or disable Backpropagation Through Time for RNN layers.
 When true (default), full sequences are passed between recurrent layers.
 When false, only the final timestep is passed.
+* bptt_max_ticks[=0]: Limits the number of time steps (ticks) to propagate gradients backward during BPTT.
+0 means unlimited (full BPTT).
+This is useful for long sequences to save memory and avoid vanishing gradients.

 Remember to call `.build()` to create your option as it does error checking.